 Key Stage 3 – Years 7, 8 and 9

-Because of the nature of our diverse and comprehensive school population, we believe we should keep the options for future careers for as long as possible hence at Key Stage 3 following the same curriculum pathway which is designed to be broad and balanced and to maximise opportunity at Key Stage 4 to be able to study subjects that best open opportunities for future careers and study.
-All pupils study the following subjects: Religious Education, English, Mathematics, Computing, History, Geography, Modern Foreign Languages, Design and Technology, Art, Music, and Physical Education.
+Because of the nature of our diverse and comprehensive school population, we believe we should keep the options for future careers for as long as possible hence at Key Stage 3 all pupils follow a 3-year curriculum pathway which is designed to be broad and balanced and to maximise opportunity at Key Stage 4 to be able to study subjects that best open opportunities for their future.
+All pupils study the following subjects: Religious Education, English, Mathematics, Computer Science, History, Geography, Modern Foreign Languages, Design and Technology, Art, Music, and Physical Education.
 The award of Platinum Arts Mark is testimony to Governors’ commitment to extend and develop the full range of talents of our pupils especially in areas of music, drama, and art where option numbers are consistently strong.

 Key Stage 4 – Years 10 and 11